 Ancestor to the croissant, kipferl cookies are fragile crescent-shaped cookies that literally melt in your mouth.
-Made from ground almonds, they have the slightest hint of almond flavor and a sweet vanilla sugar coating.
+They are made from ground almonds and have the slightest hint of almond flavor and a sweet vanilla sugar coating.

 These cookies are so good that my husband fought over the last cookie of both batches I made.
 Despite their “fancy” shape, they’re actually fairly easy to roll out after chilling.
 The hardest part is being patient when they come out of the oven because they’re fragile until they cool and harden.

-I love pretty much anything with almond flavor, and these are a nice change of pace!
+I love pretty much anything with almond flavor, and these kipferl cookies are a nice change of pace!

 - 1-1/2 cups King Arthur Unbleached All-Purpose Flour